emilyc8685/sep10-freedom-project/blog/entry02.md

 #### Note-taking:
 I learned how to take notes better by summarizing and prioritizing information I reserached.
 By summarizing information it made my notes more understandable and helped me process the information I researched.
 Prioritizing the information I proccessed made it easier to capture the main idea and not unneccesary deatils that wouldnt help me.

+#### How to google
+Ive learn how to google better while researching about eduactional software I got results I didn't want such as google classroom and kahoot which were software that most people know.
+Instead I used keywords like unique to find results I wanted like Quizizz and Babble.

 [Previous](entry01.md) | [Next](entry03.md)

 [Home](../README.md)